Size Chart - Jackets

 This is the longest awaited jacket reproduction of the series.
 It surely was for us more of an odyssey rather than a crusade to create it.
 Three film used jackets were examined in order to draw its patterns.
 Some construction details were observed from a first jacket that was shortly exhibited at the National Museum in Cardiff and previously on display at the Museum of Science and Industry in Chicago.
 The measurements and other details were taken from a second jacket that appeared in the Hollywood Costume Exhibition at the Phoenix Art Museum and can be found in the archives of the National Museum of American History in Washington, DC.
 The color matching was done from a third jacket, of which the whereabouts are not to be disclosed, with use of the Pantone® color system.
 Thanks to our “top men” scattered around the globe we were able to obtain from those 3 jackets all the right details we needed to construct a super screen accurate jacket.

-The research to source the correct materials and collect all the above details to meticulously recreate the patterns and lasted more than 2 years.
+The research to source the correct materials and collect all the above details to meticulously recreate the patterns was exhaustive and lasted more than 2 years.
 The custom made leather to match the screen used in color, weight and drape and designed to distress in the same way, took several unsuccessful attempts to make and many months of waiting…

 Finally, we are proud to present, two versions of the legendary jacket.
 The first is the same with the one that appears, for example, in the "Let my armies be the rocks and the trees and the birds in the sky" scene (see chapter Close Call) and we call it the Chicago jacket and the second is the same as seen in the “Dad, we're well out of range” scene (see chapter Approaching the Canyon) and we named it the DC jacket.